-At the beginning of each school year, by letter, the District shall notify students and their parents/guardians of: (1) eligibility requirements for free and reduced-price food service; (2) the application process; (3) the name and telephone number of a contact person for the program; and (4) other information required by federal law.
-The Superintendent shall provide the same information to: (1) informational media, the local unemployment office, and any major area employers contemplating layoffs; and (2) the District's website (if applicable), all school newsletters, or students' registration materials.
-Parents/guardians enrolling a child in the District for the first time, any time during the school year, shall receive the eligibility information.
+At the beginning of each school year, by letter, the District shall notify students and their parents/guardians of: (1) eligibility requirements for free and reduced-price food service, (2) the application process, and (3) other information required by federal law.

+The Superintendent shall provide the same information to informational media, the local unemployment office, and any major area employers contemplating layoffs and the District Website (if applicable), school newsletters, or students' registration materials Parents/guardians enrolling a child in the District for the first time, any time during the school year, shall receive the eligibility information.